JonWoodlief/jonwoodlief/README.md

 ## Hi there 👋

-I got started in technology with an obsession of Linux.
+I got started in technology with Linux.
 Linux led me to Kubernetes, and Kubernetes led me to cloud.

 In my career working in IBM's Cloud Platform- I have written APIs, filed patents, replatformed systems that see thousands of requests per second, and represented the company in audits.